-This bill amends existing Kansas laws regarding theft, specifically addressing the theft of livestock and implements of husbandry.
+This bill amends existing Kansas law regarding theft, specifically addressing the theft of livestock and implements of husbandry.
 It establishes that the theft of these items is classified as a severity level 5, nonperson felony.
 Additionally, the bill allows for the forfeiture of property used in the commission of such thefts.
 The amendments to K.S.A.
-21-5801 include the insertion of language defining the theft of livestock and implements of husbandry, while repealing previous sections that may have contained outdated or redundant provisions.
+21-5801 include the insertion of language defining livestock and implements of husbandry, as well as the specific penalties associated with their theft.
+The bill also repeals previous sections of the law that are now outdated due to these changes.

-Furthermore, the bill modifies K.S.A.
+Furthermore, the bill amends K.S.A.
 22-4807a to clarify the types of property subject to forfeiture in cases of theft involving livestock or implements of husbandry.
-It specifies that contraband property, proceeds from the theft, and any conveyances used in the commission of the crime can be forfeited.
-The language also emphasizes that property owned jointly by two parties can still be subject to forfeiture if one party is involved in the theft, regardless of the other party's knowledge or consent.
+It specifies that contraband property, proceeds from the theft, and any conveyances used in the commission of the crime are subject to forfeiture.
+The language regarding the forfeiture of property with multiple owners has also been updated to reflect that if one party is involved in the theft, the property can still be forfeited regardless of the other party's knowledge or involvement.
 Overall, the bill aims to strengthen the legal framework surrounding the theft of agricultural property in Kansas.

 Statutes affected: As introduced: 21-5801, 22-4807a